97A.055 Game and fish fund.

 (b) The commissioner of finance must review the fee report and make recommendations for each fee.
 The commissioner of finance must submit a six-year projection on revenues and expenditures to the legislature.

 Subd.
-4. Game and fish annual reports. (a) By December 15 each year, the commissioner shall submit to the legislative committees having jurisdiction over appropriations and the environment and natural resources reports on each of the following:
+4. Annual reports. (a) By November 15 each year, the commissioner shall submit to the legislative committees having jurisdiction over appropriations and the environment and natural resources reports on each of the following:

 (1) the amount of revenue from the following and purposes for which expenditures were made: